JamesKevinStar/Healthcare_Translation/README.md

 ### 4. Voice Generation
 - The translated text is sent to the module that converts it into audio using gTTS.

+## Security
+- User information is never stored at any point, all data is deleted after the process.
+- The data sent to the Llama model via API is not saved by the model and is automatically deleted after a few minutes.
+- No personal data is required, collected, stored, or shared during the use of this app.

 ## Results
 - A functional prototype was successfully created.
 - Generative AI models were used for the main tasks.